-- When using the Business Charge Card the money will be taken from the bank account once the purchase is complete although the goods have not been received. - A purchase order shall be completed promptly and must be given to the Head of School for authorisation. - The Finance Officer enters the official order onto the Accounting System and will confirm that there is a sufficient cash balance at the bank to cover the expenditure. - Print off the order confirmation immediately which must be coded and authorised and posted as a direct payment onto the accounting system. - A VAT (if applicable) receipt must be obtained. - Cardholder must present the receipt for goods/service to the Finance Officer. - A copy of the purchase order must be given to the budget holder. - Purchasing records must allow correct coding in accounts.
+- When using the Business Charge Card the money will be taken from the bank account once the purchase is complete although the goods have not been received. - A purchase request shall be completed & approved on the Finance Portal before the purchase is made. - The Finance Officer will confirm that there is a sufficient cash balance at the bank to cover the expenditure. - Download the order confirmation immediately which must be coded and authorised and posted as a direct payment onto the accounting system. - A VAT (if applicable) receipt must be obtained. - Cardholder must present the receipt for goods/service to the Finance Officer. - Purchasing records must allow correct coding in accounts.